AI-Assisted Programming Decreases the Productivity of Experienced Developers by Increasing the Technical Debt and Maintenance Burden: Discussion

-Recent research suggests that the adoption of GenAI technologies brings not only productivity gains but also a host of unintended secondary effects.
-These include anchoring bias \citep{Chen2024MS}, reinforcement of societal and algorithmic biases \citep{ceciwilliamsSciencepp2025, nicoletti2023}, reduced collective diversity \citep{Doshi2024}, dialect prejudice \citep{Hofmann2024}, and snowball effects that amplify initial biases over time \citep{glickman2025human}.
-Meta-analyses further show that in decision-making tasks, human-AI teams can perform worse than either alone, despite outperforming in content generation tasks \citep{vaccaro2024combinations}.
+A growing literature documents that the adoption of GenAI technologies delivers substantial productivity gains but also introduces a range of unintended secondary effects.
+These include anchoring and overreliance on AI-generated suggestions \citep{Chen2024MS}, the reinforcement of societal and algorithmic biases \citep{ceciwilliamsSciencepp2025, nicoletti2023}, reduced diversity in outputs \citep{Doshi2024}, widening worker inequalities \citep{HumlumVestergaard2025}, AI–AI bias \citep{Laurito2025}, and dynamic feedback effects that amplify initial distortions over time \citep{glickman2025human}.
+Meta-analytic evidence further suggests that while human–AI teams excel in content generation tasks, they may underperform in judgment and coordination-intensive settings relative to humans or AI alone \citep{vaccaro2024combinations}.
+Our study contributes to this literature by showing how these broader secondary (and unintended) consequences of GenAI adoption manifest in software development through the lens of technical debt.

-In software development communities like OSS, the key concern is how AI affects code quality and software security.
-By lowering the skill barrier for writing code \citep{dakhel2023}, AI tools can encourage broader participation but may also lead developers to rely on AI-generated code without fully understanding its implications \citep{Barrett2023}.
-This growing dependency increases the risk of bugs, security vulnerabilities, and fragile or suboptimal code being introduced into production.
-In the face of unprecedented demand for OSS infrastructure \citep{Nagle2019MS}, the cost of such quality-related issues can be severe.
+In OSS communities, the central concern is not merely whether AI increases output, but how it affects code quality and long-term maintainability.
+By lowering the skill threshold for writing functional code \citep{dakhel2023}, AI tools broaden participation but also increase the likelihood that contributors rely on AI-generated outputs without fully understanding their design implications or downstream consequences \citep{Barrett2023}.
+This dependency raises the risk that fragile, underspecified, or poorly integrated code enters production systems, thereby accelerating technical debt accumulation.
+Given the growing reliance of firms and public institutions on OSS infrastructure \citep{Nagle2019MS}, the economic and security consequences of such debt can be substantial.

 As a case in point, in 2011 a major vulnerability (nicknamed Heartbleed) in an OpenSSL OSS project was overlooked and included in an update of the project.
 It went unnoticed for years, allowing any sophisticated hacker to capture secure information being passed to vulnerable web servers, including passwords, credit card information, and other sensitive data.
 The widely held view on Heartbleed underscores the risks of under-resourced maintenance related activities in OSS projects: :\footnote{https://mashable.com/archive/heartbleed-bug-websites-affected} \begin{quote} “The mystery is not that a few overworked volunteers missed this bug; the mystery is why it hasn’t happened more often” \citep[p.
 13]{eghbal2016roads}. \end{quote}